fierceoj/ShonyDanza/host_profiles/README.md

-This is an empty directory where host profiles will be saved.
+This is an empty directory where host profile results will be saved.